The 60-Year Curriculum: Is Your College or University Ready?

 Implementing processes for lifelong learners has nothing to do with “dumbing down” academic programs, but everything to do with making sure your traditional processes can accommodate and welcome this new type of student.
 Your lifecycle management software is one tool that can help you streamline and simplify rote tasks like registration.

-2. Complement degrees with credentials.
+2. Complement degrees with credentials

 The 60-year curriculum emphasizes developing educational models so that people can reskill as their personal and professional development needs change.
-Colleges and universities are no longer in the business of just preparing students for one specific academic program, but also making sure they understand and know how to reinvent themselves to sustain employment for the span of their career.
+Colleges and universities are no longer in the business of just preparing students for one specific academic program, but also making sure they understand and know how to reinvent themselves to sustain employment for the span of their careers.

 Furthermore, lifelong learners aren’t going to have the time, patience, or even money to return to school for a degree each time their circumstances change.
 This is where credentialing can complement the traditional degree path.